U.S. pipeline hackers say their aim is cash, not chaos

 “All organizations should really sit up and take notice and make urgent investments to make sure that they’re protecting their networks against these threats,” said Eric Goldstein, CISA’s executive assistant director for cybersecurity.

+“This time it was a large pipeline company, tomorrow it could be a different company and a different sector.
+These actors don’t discriminate.”

-Reporting by Raphael Satter; additional reporting by Stephanie Kelly in New York; Editing by Howard Goller
+Reporting by Raphael Satter in Washington and Joseph Menn in San Francisco; additional reporting by Stephanie Kelly in New York; Editing by Howard Goller

 Our Standards: The Thomson Reuters Trust Principles.